 Items that can be levied by the IRS include your home, car, bank accounts, wages, Social Security payments, retirement benefits, commissions, and even advances from your employer for business travel costs.

 If you submit a tax return with errors that affect your balance, you may be charged 20 percent of the past-due amount as an accuracy penalty.
 This fine is assessed if:

 An audit is a process in which the IRS examines your tax records carefully to discern their accuracy.
 This sometimes leads to an accuracy penalty if errors are found.
-Certain types of accuracy penalties that stem from an audit are characterized as gross misstatements, and as such carry a fine of 40 percent of the tax debt.
+Certain types of accuracy penalties that stem from an audit are characterized as gross misstatements, and as such carry a fine of 40 percent of the back taxes.
 These include:

 Employers are required to withhold certain taxes from the paychecks of their employees and submit these funds to the IRS.
 Failure to remit these funds after they are withheld carries a 100 percent civil penalty on the full amount.
 Penalties extend to those who shared control and custody of the funds that were withheld but not paid to the IRS including, not only the company itself, but also personal liability for business officers and employees.

 Most people pay taxes throughout the year because they are withheld from our paychecks by an employer, then remitted to the IRS.
 However, freelance workers and certain other individuals and businesses are required to make estimated tax payments throughout the year.
 Failure to do so can carry a penalty calculated depending on the number, amount, and deadline of required estimated payments.
 This type of penalty cannot be waived for reasonable cause, although it may be waived in the case of a disaster and other serious circumstances.